Jonathello65/sleeping-dogs-hacking-game/README.md

 # sleeping-dogs-hacking-game

 Training for hacking in the Sleeping Dogs game.
+Utilizes Vue to recreate the mini game as close as possible, with some QOL changes for PC/mobile.
+See the dev process on our Trello board: https://trello.com/b/ZLsxVEvF/sleepingdogs-hacking-minigame

 ## System Requirements